 Prompt access.
 All articles are available on the internet to all users immediately upon publication.

 Free of charge.
-Since the journal is funded by the state, its publication model is free of charge for readers as well as authors.
-There are no fees for article submission, processing or publication.
+Since the journal is funded by the state, its publication model is free of charge for readers.

 Creative Commons license.
 The journal content is licensed with CC BY-NC “Attribution-NonCommercial” Creative Commons license.

 Call for papers.
 In 2017 there comes the speical issue of "Psychology in Russia: State of the Art" — "Psychology of sexual and gender identity